Table of Contents

 One vital criterion for an academic journal is to publish novel research and discoveries.
 When you make an important scientific discovery and form a hypothesis in research and academia, you stake a claim by publishing it in an academic journal.

-A scientific dispute, e.g., researchers fighting to claim as the pioneer of discovery, may result in the parties involved looking at their journal publications (disputes also look at patent registration and other intellectual property documentations).
+A scientific dispute, e.g., researchers fighting to claim as the pioneer of discovery, may result in the parties involved looking at their journal publications (disputes also look at patent registration and other intellectual property documentation).

 Say a journal publishes one volume per year and three issues per volume.
 Volume 25, Number 2 publication, refers to the second issue of its 25th-year publication.